 The good news is that, more often than not, a mobile responsive website is a counterpart to an already existing desktop website.
-This presents a few options of how to manage content in this case.
+This presents a few options on how to manage content in this case.

 If the existing desktop website is already powered by a content management system, especially if it is a legacy CMS, such as Drupal, Wordpress, Acquia, Episerver, Magnolia, Sitecore or Adobe Experience Manager, you may choose to utilize existing themes and plugins to simply make your desktop website responsive.
-For Wordpress you may opt for the default responsive theme, which has been installed more than 1 million times as of this writing.
+For Wordpress, you may opt for the default responsive theme, which has been installed more than 1 million times as of this writing.
 If you’re a Drupal user, take a look at the responsive plugins here.
-For other content management system providers you may rely on the expertise of your design and development teams to make your existing website responsive.
+For other content management system providers, you may rely on the expertise of your design and development teams to make your existing website responsive.

 If, on the other hand, you are building both the desktop website and the mobile responsive website from scratch, it is a great opportunity to consider the benefits of a content management system for mobile, as outlined above.
 Specifically, a headless CMS will be beneficial here because you would have the opportunity to deliver the same content through the same API to two different platforms.
 In other words, you or your content creators would produce the content once and the CMS would distribute it to any platform with ease.
 In this case, it would be a desktop website and a mobile responsive website.
 It could also be a mobile app and virtual reality headset in the future, however!

 In cases when you would like a mobile CMS in the sense of an application for your mobile device to administer your existing CMS instance, you have a few options.
-If you already have a legacy CMS in place, such as Wordpress or Drupal, you could use the mobile app that Wordpress provides for your CMS on-the-go needs.
+If you already have a legacy CMS in places, such as Wordpress or Drupal, you could use the mobile app that Wordpress provides for your CMS on-the-go needs.
 You can dive in here.
 For Drupal, a third party iPad application (that is since depreciated) is also available here.
 Unfortunately, it is currently only available in the US app store.
 In case you’re coming from the enterprise world and already have a Magnolia CMS running, you can use their iPad app.